rd2/tbd/_site/pages/basics.md

 Why?
 Let's start by venturing that there's more than one way to approach building energy modelling.
 One obvious scenario is to hire competent energy modellers who take care of everything - they're specialized and very good at what they do.
 Yet it has its drawbacks as a _centralized_ solution.
 TBD works just as well within more _distributed_ approaches, where specialists may contribute to the same collective energy model, yet at different stages of the design and on different parts of the model - ideally under supervisory versioning control (just like software development).
 Architectural professionals should be encouraged to update and maintain geometry and construction parameters (including thermal bridging) of an OpenStudio model throughout the design process.
 Same goes for lighting consultants, estimators, LCA assessors, etc.

 In other cases, architects may simply wish to explore whether their designs comply with certain prescriptive envelope targets, which can be efficiently ascertained using OpenStudio & TBD (and without running a single energy simulation).
 If they're unsuccessful in achieving e.g., [UA'](./ua.html "UA' assessments") trade-off targets, they can always seek to compensate by handing off the model to building energy modellers.
-And inheriting a complete _architectural_ energy model this way can be a huge time saver.
+For the latter, inheriting a complete _architectural_ energy model this way can be a huge time saver.
 This fits in well within integrated design processes, while encouraging a healthy division of labour and fair distribution of professional liability.
 Let's go over what TBD requires from a _minimal_ OpenStudio model.

 ### Minimal model requirements